mtchd/scala-talk/llamas.md

 > Drawback of Case Class

 Your compiled code is a little larger due to implementing all this.
+The program will also take longer to compile.

 ---